Aristotle on the Soul

 exist separately.
 Here is what Aristotle has to say on this topic:

-. . . the soul does not exist without a body and yet is not itself
+. . . the soul neither exists without a body nor is

-a kind of body.
-For it is not a body, but something which belongs to a body, and
+a body of some sort.
+For it is not a body, but it belongs to a body, and

-for this reason exists in a body, and in a body of such-and-such a kind
+for this reason is present in a body, and in a body of such-and-such a sort

 So on Aristotles account, although the soul is not a material object, it is